cmhwood/movie-gallery/README.md

 ## Description
 Explore movies: Browse the Movie Poster Gallery on the homepage to see what's available.

 Create your own: Feeling artistic?
-Design your own movie poster with a title, genre, and description using our easy-to-use form.
+Design your own movie poster with a title, genre, and description using the easy-to-use form.

 Make changes: No worries if you make a mistake!
 You can easily update movie information through the edit form on the details page.
 The form will even pre-fill the details for you to make edits quicker.

 Keep it tidy: Don't need a movie anymore?
 Simply delete it to make room for your favorites.
-This makes our app a complete CRUD (Create, Read, Update, Delete) experience for managing your movie collection.
+This makes the app a complete CRUD (Create, Read, Update, Delete) experience for managing your movie collection.

 ## To view in a browser